apache/echarts-doc/en/tutorial/renderer.md

 # Render by Canvas or SVG

 Most of browser-side charting libraries use SVG or Canvas as their underlying renderer.
-In the scope of Apache ECharts (incubating)<sup>TM</sup>, they are usually alternative, without critical differences.
+In the scope of Apache ECharts<sup>TM</sup>, they are usually alternative, without critical differences.
 But in some environment and scenarios, they show notable differences in performance or functionality.

 ECharts has been using Canvas as its renderer (use VML for IE8-) from the begining.
 Now, from [ECharts v3.8](https://github.com/apache/incubator-echarts/releases) we provide a SVG renderer (beta version) as another option.
 Either of them can be used by specifing parameter [renderer](api.html#echarts.init) as `'canvas'` or `'svg'` when initailizing a chart instance.